justinschmitz97/WebToGPT/data/reactblog.md

 ## Canaries must be pinned

 If you decide to adopt the Canary workflow for your app or framework, make sure you always pin the *exact* version of the Canary you’re using.
-Since Canaries are pre\-releases, they may still include breaking changes.
+Since Canaries are pre-releases, they may still include breaking changes.

 ## Example: React Server Components

-As we [announced in March](/blog/2023/03/22/react-labs-what-we-have-been-working-on-march-2023#react-server-components), the React Server Components conventions have been finalized, and we do not expect significant breaking changes related to their user\-facing API contract.
-However, we can’t release support for React Server Components in a stable version of React yet because we are still working on several intertwined framework\-only features (such as [asset loading](/blog/2023/03/22/react-labs-what-we-have-been-working-on-march-2023#asset-loading)) and expect more breaking changes there.
+As we [announced in March](/blog/2023/03/22/react-labs-what-we-have-been-working-on-march-2023#react-server-components), the React Server Components conventions have been finalized, and we do not expect significant breaking changes related to their user-facing API contract.
+However, we can’t release support for React Server Components in a stable version of React yet because we are still working on several intertwined framework-only features (such as [asset loading](/blog/2023/03/22/react-labs-what-we-have-been-working-on-march-2023#asset-loading)) and expect more breaking changes there.

 This means that React Server Components are ready to be adopted by frameworks.
 However, until the next major React release, the only way for a framework to adopt them is to ship a pinned Canary version of React.
 (To avoid bundling two copies of React, frameworks that wish to do this would need to enforce resolution of `react` and `react-dom` to the pinned Canary they ship with their framework, and explain that to their users.
 As an example, this is what Next.js App Router does.)

 ## Testing libraries against both Stable and Canary versions

 We do not expect library authors to test every single Canary release since it would be prohibitively difficult.
-However, just as when we [originally introduced the different React pre\-release channels three years ago](https://legacy.reactjs.org/blog/2019/10/22/react-release-channels.html), we encourage libraries to run tests against *both* the latest Stable and latest Canary versions.
+However, just as when we [originally introduced the different React pre-release channels three years ago](https://legacy.reactjs.org/blog/2019/10/22/react-release-channels.html), we encourage libraries to run tests against *both* the latest Stable and latest Canary versions.
 If you see a change in behavior that wasn’t announced, please file a bug in the React repository so that we can help diagnose it.
 We expect that as this practice becomes widely adopted, it will reduce the amount of effort necessary to upgrade libraries to new major versions of React, since accidental regressions would be found as they land.

-### Note

-Strictly speaking, Canary is not a *new* release channel—it used to be called Next.
-However, we’ve decided to rename it to avoid confusion with Next.js.
-We’re announcing it as a *new* release channel to communicate the new expectations, such as Canaries being an officially supported way to use React.

 ## Stable releases work like before